Using Transferable Objects for Canvas ImageData

 Passing ImageData between the main thread and Web Workers via postMessage triggers deep structured cloning.
 For real-time canvas manipulation, this serialization overhead causes measurable main-thread jank.
-The definitive solution is a zero-copy architecture using Transferable Objects.
-This pattern eliminates the O(n) copy penalty, enabling deterministic memory management for high-frequency rendering pipelines.
+This page is part of the Image Processing in Workers section of High-Performance Computation Patterns and covers the definitive zero-copy architecture using Transferable Objects — eliminating the O(N) copy penalty and enabling deterministic memory management for high-frequency rendering pipelines.

 Diagnosing the Serialization Bottleneck